Skip to content

 • Planned Stop: In this time category, we have defined multiple categories that stand for different stops in a factory, which are Holiday, Shift Break, Maintenance, and No Production.
 Whenever the machine status or configured calendar for a machine or line is in one of these time categories, then these times are counted towards the Planned stop and are not considered in the overall OEE calculation.

-• Availability Loss: Under Availability Loss, we have defined multiple time categories which also represent different typical categories of availability losses.
-In our case, we have defined Unplanned Downtime, Cleaning, Run Down, and Start-Up.
+• Downtimes: Under Downtimes, we have a fixed category called Microstops defined as short stops that are below the configured threshold.
+Microstops can be configured as either Availability or Performance loss by refering to Section Configuring Microstops.
+Other time categories represent typical Availability Losses.
+In our case, we have defined Cleaning, Run Down, Start-Up and Unplanned Downtime.
 Whenever we are in a machine or line state, that is represented by one of the above-mentioned time categories, then this time is counted towards Availability Loss.

 The definition of the time model is a crucial step to evaluate and understand the collected machine status.
 For more information to set up the time model, refer Section Configuring Time Model.

-The states defined under Production Time and Planned Stop can also be utilized in the Calendar configuration to describe the state that the machine is in in a defined event.
-For more information, refer Section Configuring Calendar.
+The states defined under Production Time and Planned Stop can also be utilized in the Calendar configuration to describe the machine schedule.
+For more information, refer to Section Configuring Calendar.

-The following Section Reason Tree shows how the underlying time model is being utilized to build custom reason trees.
+The Reason Tree section shows how the underlying time model can be utilized to build custom reason trees.